Emotional and Mental Health Resources

 Here are a selection of articles and resources designed to help with coping with the emotional and mental health issues of living with Congenital Heart Disease.

 If you have any comments about these, would like more information or to talk through an emotional or mental health issue please contact Anne Crump, Mental Health and Wellbeing Coordinator.

 One in five people can experience depression at some time in their life.

-If you need help now because of feeling desperate, despairing or suicidal please contact
+If you need help now because you feel despairing or suicidal please contact

 Here are a number of resources on coping with different aspects of anxiety.